Subscribe to our Gay Travel Newsletter here

 From the temples of Angkor to palatial residences and gondola boat rides, our 13-day Mekong Gay River Cruise is the ultimate sampler of Southeast Asian cultRead More

 While these trips typically attract gay men, all genders are welcome, and we encourage friends and family to join the fun as well.Learn More

 All accommodations on Out Adventures tours include breakfast and are located in areas central to our activities.
 All amenities are examples only, and may differ from hotel to hotel.

-Luxury River Cruise: Built in Rangoon in 2002, the RV Mekong Pandaw was designed specifically for the Mekong.
-The MP as she is affectionately known is a spacious ship with wide promenades, a large dining hall and more public space per passenger than any known ship on the Mekong.
-In 2012 she was refitted to include a small spa, gym, library lounge and office.
-She is quite justifiably the most splendid ship on the Mekong and the envy of anything that floats by.
+Luxury River Cruise: Built in Saigon in 2009, the RV Indochina Pandaw was designed specifically for the Mekong.
+The IP – as she is affectionately known – is a roomy ship with wide promenades, a commodious dining room and more public space per passenger than any other ship on the Mekong.
+She is quite justifiably the most splendid vessel on the river, and the envy of any boat that floats by.

-Scroll down to ‘Examples Of Accommodations’ for specific information and photos about the accommodations used on this tour.Learn More
+Scroll down to ‘Examples Of Accommodations’ for specific information and photos of the accommodations used on this tour.Learn More